Canaries with update 3.x.7 onwards can now detect remote registry connections made against their Windows File Share service.

 In a typical Windows environment, a connection to a machine's remote registry is a rare event.
-We have found that various reconnaissance tools (such as bloodhound) attempt to connect to the remote registry of a Windows machine in an attempt to identify high value targets.
+We have found that various reconnaissance tools (such as BloodHound) attempt to connect to the remote registry of a Windows machine in an attempt to identify high-value targets.

 The remote registry is accessed over a named pipe after connecting to the IPC$ share.

-In the alert we identify the specific key that was read when the connection was opened.
+In the alert, we identify the specific key that was read when the connection was opened.
 Typical keys which are often read first when the connection is opened are:

 - HKLM